nabilasherif/tomasulo/README.md

 - **Instruction Queue**: A list of instructions to be processed.
 - **Reservation Stations**: Stations for holding instructions waiting for operands (AddSubRS, MulDivRS, LoadRS, StoreRS, BranchRS).
 - **Register File**: A file that stores the values of registers and their dependency status.
+- **Cache**:  Is the primary interface for performing read and write operations at the word, or double word level
+- **Memory**: Operates in blocks, where each block is a fixed size defined by the blockSize parameter.
 ### Execution Process:
 1. **Increment Cycle**: The `incrementCycle()` method manages the flow of execution by checking available reservation stations and issuing instructions for execution.
 It also handles the tagging of registers and checks for dependencies.
 2. **Handling Branches**: If a branch instruction is encountered, the simulator checks whether a decision has been made and stalls the pipeline until the branch is resolved.
 3. **Register Updates**: After executing an instruction, the register file is updated with the appropriate tags to indicate when the register will be updated.
-4. **Loop Until Completion**: The program continues executing instructions in cycles until all instructions are completed.
+4. **Loop Until Completion**: Each iteration is performed via button click.
+The program continues executing instructions in cycles until all instructions are completed.

 ## Prerequisites